amit0523/generic-doubly-linked-list-library/README.md

 unordered_map, unordered_set, unordered_multimap, and unordered_multiset
 (basically all C++ STL data structures except Vector).

+**So, now the developers don't need to write code for implementing data structure(s) (like list, etc.), they can simply use this library and speed up their development.**

+This library has 3 unique features:

+1. You can store any data type in this library.

-For using this library as different C++ STL data structures you have to use different combinations of functions provided in this library.
+2. You can use this library as different C++ STL data structures by using different combinations of functions provided in this library.
 This library has only 22 functions (including 3 static functions).

-**So, now the developers don't need to write code for implementing data structure(s) (like list, etc.), they can simply use this library and speed up their development.**

-Another unique feature of this library is that it copies user's data into its elements, so the user doesn't have to keep his/her copy of data around.
+3. This library copies user's data into its elements, so the user doesn't have to keep his/her copy of data around.
 User's data safely resides in the elements.
 However, the library can't do deep copy because it doesn't know whether the user data has pointers.
 So, the user can free its top level data but the user should not free embedded pointers.
    These embedded pointers will be freed by the user's callback function when an element is getting deleted.

 Example: